There is a Midrash which asks the question “What is the most important verse in all of Torah?” And the discussion comes up with three answers.

 It’s fantastic to be emotionally moved.
 To get that feeling of joy from giving.
 They say the mitzvah of Bikur Cholim (visiting the sick) is so powerful because it opens you up emotionally, seeing those who need help.
 It will move you to be a more compassionate person.
 But the problem with emotional is that it only causes you to act when you feel like doing it.

 We’re not here to do good because we understand it and we’re not here to do good because we feel like it.
-We’re here to most good possible.
+We’re here to do the most good possible.
 And in order to do that we have to cultivate a behavior.
 “Everyday, continually.”

 But why the sacrifice?